uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/run-length-encoding.md

 You could even write a program to output these files, and then display them as images.

 Because the digits are represented using ASCII in this format, it isn't very efficient, but it is useful if you want to read what's inside the file.
-There are variations of this format that pack the pixels into bits instead of characters, and variations that can be used for grey scale and colour images.
+There are variations of this format that pack the pixels into bits instead of characters, and variations that can be used for greyscale and colour images.
 More [information about this format is available on Wikipedia](https://en.wikipedia.org/wiki/Netpbm_format).

 {panel end}